• Skip to primary navigation

 Behmer, S.T. and Elias, D.O.
 (1999) Phytosterol structure as a basis of food aversion

-learning in the grasshopper Schistocerca americana (Orthoptera: Acrididae).
+grasshopper Schistocerca americana (Orthoptera: Acrididae).

 Physiological Entomology 24, 18-27. [pdf]